Reviewed Date: 11/09/2022

-The intent of the legislation, and the hope of the state entities charged with enforcing it, is to encourage as many cities as possible to become exempt.
+The intent of the Tennessee Clean Energy Future Act, and the hope of the state entities charged with enforcing it, is to encourage as many cities as possible to become exempt.
 Obtaining exempt status not only provides a city and its residents with the highest level of protection and safety in new home construction, it also allows a city to retain local control of its own development.

 State enforcement remains limited to state buildings, educational occupancies and any other occupancy requiring inspection for initial licensure if the local government has chosen to adopt and enforce building codes for construction of all buildings, for construction of all buildings other than one- and two-family dwellings, or for one- and two-family dwellings only; and:

 - For one- and two-family dwellings, it has adopted the International Residential Code; or

 - For construction other than one- and two-family dwellings it has adopted a building construction safety code consisting of the International Building Code and either the International Fire Code or the Uniform Fire Code, if adopted on or after July 1, 2006; and

 - The city is adequately enforcing its locally adopted building code and performing reviews of construction plans and specifications and inspections required by the state fire marshal.
 Requirements vary depending on the type of construction.